sadoe3/sadoe3.github.io/_posts/Fundamentals/Programming Languages/C++/C++_Primer/2023-12-12-primer-chapter14.md

 The basic concept of **overloaded operators** is covered in the [previous chapter](https://sadoe3.github.io/cpp/chapter13/)
 - except for the overloaded `function-call opeartor `, an overloaded operator may not have default arguments
 - if an operator function is a **member function**, the left-hand operand is bound to the implicit `this` pointer
-    * in this case, the member operator functions have one less (explicit) prameter than the number of operands
+    * in this case, the member operator functions have one less (explicit) parameter than the number of operands
 - an operator function must either be a member of a class or have at least one parameter of class type
     * this restriction means that we **cannot change** the meaning of an operator for the `built-in` types
 - we can overload most, but not all, of the operators